 For over 150 years, it has been the New York City Department of Correction’s solemn duty to manage burials on Hart Island.
 The Island serves as the City’s public cemetery and is the final resting place of over one million individuals.
-The NYC Department of Correction is committed to ensuring that the public has access to the island and has several services available to help the individuals find and visit their loved ones on Hart Island.
+The island has now transitioned to a joint HRA and NYC Parks management structure.
+The City is committed to ensuring that the public has access to the island and has several services available to help the individuals find and visit their loved ones on Hart Island.

-To contact the Department about Hart Island, please call the Hart Island Information Line at (718) 546-0911 or email@example.com.
-This line is staffed by a dedicated member of the Office of Constituent and Grievance Services Monday through Friday, 9 a.m. – 5 p.m.
+To contact the HRA Office of Burial Services – Hart Island Division, please call (929) 221-6860 or email us at email@example.com.The office is open Monday through Friday, 9 a.m. – 5 p.m.
 If you call outside of these hours, please leave a message and your call will be returned the following business day.
-All emails will receive a response within 24 to 48 hours, absent any extenuating circumstances.
+All emails will receive a response within 24 to 48 hours, absent any extenuating circumstances

-The Department of Correction welcomes the public to visit Hart Island, pay their respects, and maintain vital connections to those that have passed away.
+The City welcomes the public to visit Hart Island, pay their respects, and maintain vital connections to those that have passed away.
 The island can be accessed by scheduling either a public gazebo visit or a private gravesite visit.
-Gravesite visits are reserved for those with close personal ties to a decedent, including family members, chosen family members, close friends, and partners.
-Gravesite visits are intended to provide an opportunity for loved ones to spend peaceful time at the final resting place of the decedent.
-Gazebo visits can be accessed by the general public, as well as family and friends of a decedent.
+Visits to Hart Island are provided solely by the Department of Parks & Recreation and are free of charge to visitors.